Beasts (novella)

 Beasts is a novella by Joyce Carol Oates and was originally published in 2001.
+The book is primarily set in the 1970s, concerns a predatory couple that take advantage of Gillian Brauer, a student at a liberal arts college.

 Plot summary

-Set in an apparently idyllic New England college town in the 1970s, Beasts is the story of Gillian Brauer, a talented young student obsessed with her charismatic anti-establishment English professor Andre Harrow.
-The book is presented as a middle aged Gillian's reflections of her time at college.

-Knowing that other girls preceded her does not deter Gillian from being drawn into the decadent world of Professor Harrow and his wife, Dorcas, the outrageous sculptor of primal totems.
-Gillian soon tumbles into a nightmare of carnal desire and corrupted sexual innocence.
+As she walks along the Seine in 21st century Paris, Gillian Brauer reflects on her experiences as a student an all-women's college in the 1970s.
+As a young adult, Gillian was obsessed with her charismatic anti-establishment English professor Andre Harrow.
+Knowing that other girls preceded her does not deter Gillian from being drawn towards the decadent Professor Harrow and his French wife, Dorcas, the bisexual sculptor of primal totems.

-Dorcas and Andre regularly drug Gillian without her consent.
-One of the drugs that the pair give Gillian are quaaludes.
-Gillian discovers that Andre and Dorcas have sexually explicit photographs of other young people that they have drugged and used in order to fulfill their own sexual desires.
+Gillian begins living with the couple, who regularly drug her without her consent, often spiking her drinks with quaaludes.
+Professor Harrow and his wife promise Gillian that they will take her to Paris with them, but instead instruct her to remain at their home and act as a housekeeper in their absence.
+While they are gone, Gillian discovers that Andre and Dorcas have sexually explicit photographs of other young people that they have drugged and used in order to fulfill their own sexual desires.
 Towards the end of the novella, an intoxicated Gillian burns Andre and Dorcas alive, but she is never tried for the incident.
 It is revealed that Gillian currently has a teaching job.

+Reception

+Writing for The Guardian, Ali Smith praised the novella but indicated that it was of lesser quality than Oates's major works.